Begge10850/India_House_Prediction/README.md

 ## 🧪 Results

 - The final model offers reasonable predictive performance.
-- Random Forest showed the best results in capturing non-linear relationships in the data.
+- Ridge Regression showed the best results in capturing non-linear relationships in the data.

 ---